rgdeekshith/Snowflake-SQL-Data-Warehouse-Project/README.md

 # Snowflake Medallion Data Pipeline

-This repository contains my hands-on project building a Medallion Architecture (Bronze, Silver, Gold layers) data warehouse entirely within Snowflake platform.
+This repository contains my hands-on project building a Medallion Architecture (Bronze, Silver, Gold layers) data warehouse entirely within Snowflake.

 The goal of this project was to practice building ETL pipelines using raw SQL, managing Snowflake internal cloud storage, and transforming raw CSV data into a reporting-ready star schema.